 About Ben Bagdikian

-Investigative journalist, media critic, educator: Ben Bagdikian's professional record, his personal integrity, and his commitment to social justice inspired us to name Mother Jones' internship program in his honor.
+Pulitzer Prize winner, dean of the UC-Berkeley Graduate School of Journalism, media critic: Ben Bagdikian's professional record, his personal integrity, and his commitment to social justice inspired us to name Mother Jones' fellowship program in his honor.

 For journalists who are just starting out, Ben's lifelong love affair with reporting is a model of what the very best in American journalism looks like.
-His years as a faculty member and dean of the School of Journalism at the University of California-Berkeley make him well aware of the challenges Mother Jones fellows face as they grapple with dramatic changes in journalism brought about by media consolidation and technological change.
+His years as a faculty member and dean of the journalism school at UC-Berkeley made him well aware of the challenges Mother Jones fellows face as they grapple with dramatic changes in journalism brought about by media consolidation and technological change.
 His personal warmth and genuine interest in the people who are the subjects of his reporting remind us that compassion and empathy are just as important for a successful journalist as good writing and finely honed questions.

 Bagdikian's career began in 1941 as a cub reporter for the Springfield Morning Union.
 After serving in World War II, he moved to Rhode Island to write at the Providence Journal.
 He covered some of the most important stories of the 1950s and early 1960s for the Journal, including the Little Rock school integration confrontation and the Suez Crisis.